FAQs

 How Do I Submit An Entry?

-Composers: submit your entry form, and the fully notated score of one completed composition as a .pdf, online at http://www.classicalmpr.org/varsity, OR send a printed copy of both by mail to Minnesota Varsity, 480 Cedar Street, St. Paul MN 55101.
-Your entry must be postmarked on or before January 9, 2013.
-Please do not provide a recording of your composition.
+COMPOSERS: Submit your completed entry form, and the fully notated score of one completed composition as a PDF file, online at www.classicalmpr.org/varsity between 9:00 AM CT on September 15, 2014 and 9:00AM CT on Decmeber 5, 2014, OR send a printed copy of both by mail to Minnesota Varsity, 480 Cedar Street, St. Paul MN 55101.
+Your mailed entry must be postmarked on or before December 5, 2014.

 What's My Region?

-In order to help facilitate listening and sorting of our submissions, we're asking you to identify your region within the state.
-State regions are not used as judging criteria.
+In order to help facilitate promotions and sorting of our submissions, we're asking you to identify your location.
+Within Minnesota, use the following regions:

 Do I Need To Have A Professional Recording Prepared For My Submission?

 Your recording doesn't have to be high-tech or professional.
 You can use a smart phone to record the performance!
-Composers, you do not need to submit a recording.
+Composers, you may submit an audio or video recording, but it is not required.

 How Will I Be Judged?

-Instrumentalists and vocalists, you will be judged solely on your musical performance.
-MPR Classical staff will screen all the entries, and choose 15-20 performances for the Featured Round.
+INSTRUMENTALISTS AND VOCALISTS: You will be judged solely on your musical performance.
+Classical MPR staff will screen all the entries, and choose no more than 20 performances for the Featured Round.
 If you are chosen in the Featured Round, you will be recorded by a professional recording engineer who will help you sound your best.
 That recording will be played for a panel judges from the Minnesota classical music and musical theater world.
 The judges will choose the best performances for a live show at the Fitzgerald Theater.
 See the rules for more information.

-Composers, the score of your composition will be screened by a panel selected by American Composers Forum.
+COMPOSERS: The score of your composition will be screened by a panel selected by American Composers Forum.
 Up to five composers will be chosen for the Featured Round.
-If you are chosen for the Featured Round, you will attend a Workshop Day in February with Composer Carol Barnett as your Mentor and a chamber ensemble from the University of Minnesota, Mill City Winds, to perform your composition.
-A panel of ACF judges will select two Showcase Composers, whose works will be performed by Mill City Winds at the Fitzgerald Showcase Concert.
+If you are chosen for the Featured Round, you will attend a Workshop Day in February with Composer Carol Barnett as your Mentor and a chamber ensemble from the University of Minnesota will perform your composition.
+A panel of ACF judges will select two Showcase Composers, whose works will be performed by the chamber ensemble at the Fitzgerald Showcase Concert.
 That performance will be recorded.
 See the rules for more information.

 Can I Submit As Both A Soloist And An Ensemble Member?